dinchen1089/learn_next_js/README.md

 ## Dynamic Route

 1. In Next.js you can create dynamic routes simply by naming folders or files with square-bracket syntax.
 The framework will match those segments at request time and hand you the values as “route parameters.”

+## Nested Dynamic routes

+1. Next.js (both Pages Router and App Router), you can nest dynamic segments simply by stacking folders (or files) named with square brackets.
+This lets you capture multiple levels of URL parameters.